-The largest school theater with upgraded sound and lighting.

-The installation of a three-lane 1⁄2 mile synthetic track.
+A newly remodeled school theater with upgraded sound and lighting, the largest in the district.
+The installation of a three-lane $\frac{1}{4}$ mile synthetic track.

 The largest sport fields among the other junior high schools.

 A Par Course fitness station for use by the P.E. classes.